By a Broken Rites researcher

 A keen outdoorsman, he befriended many families in the local area, convincing parents to let him take their sons away on school camps.

-In 2012, detectives from the New South Wales sex crime squad interviewed one of Brother Harmata's victims, followed by a second victim, concerning incidents that had occurred more than two decades earlier when these victims were boys at the school.
+In 2012, detectives from a special unit (called Strike Force Avia) in the New South Wales sex crime squad interviewed one of Brother Harmata's victims, followed by a second victim, concerning incidents that had occurred more than two decades earlier when these victims were boys at the school.

 The detectives then interviewed a third victim.